Escondido Theft Crime Defense Attorneys

 Whether the theft crime is charged as a misdemeanor or felony depends on what is in your charging document, as well as the seriousness of the offense.
 However, with the help of a skilled Escondido defense attorney, it is possible for a felony charge to be reduced to a misdemeanor. jD Law Criminal Defense Attorneys have experience with this and will work to reduce your theft crime charge wherever possible.

-When you engage jD Law Criminal Defense Attorneys, we take a stand against your charges and work to ensure you receive the best outcome possible.
-If you are a first-time offender charged with theft in Escondido, we can work to reduce or eliminate your jail time with a diversion program or retribution.
+When you hire an Escondido theft crime defense lawyer at jD Law Criminal Defense Attorneys, we take a stand against your charges and work to ensure you receive the best outcome possible.
+If you are a first-time offender charged with theft, we can work to reduce or eliminate your jail time with a diversion program or retribution.
 We focus on protecting your rights, so you have the best chance of continuing life after a theft charge, without a criminal record.

 Call us at (760) 630-2000 today if you have been arrested for a theft crime in Escondido and need the best possible defense.